Generalised polynomials and integer powers: Preliminaries

-{ As hinted before, we will be interested in the sets of times that a given bounded sequence hits a semialgebraic set.
-The following lemma allows us to alter the choice of basis; while not strictly speaking necessary, it significantly simplifies notation in several places. }
+{ As hinted before, we will be interested in the sets of times that a given bounded sequence hits a semialgebraic subset of $[0,1)^d$.
+The following lemma allows us to alter the choice of basis.
+While not strictly speaking necessary, it significantly simplifies notation in several places. }

 \begin{lemma} Let $S \subset [0,1)^d$ be semialgebraic and let $T \in \SL(d,\ZZ)$.
 Put

 Then $S'$ is semialgebraic and

 \end{lemma} \begin{proof} The claim follows directly from the observation that the map $x \mapsto \fp{T^{-1}(x)}$ is piecewise linear with a piecewise linear inverse $y \mapsto \fp{T(y)}$. \end{proof}